AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 This is why I am unconcerned about about open-source AI-generated competitors to DataPredict™.
 I am already aware that if someone to do that, they will get the mathematics wrong, which in turns lead to wrong predictions and lead to loss of revenue.
 That is why developers will be extremely careful if they see to as why an algorithm's prediction is off even for a sligthest margin.
 I have seen this like for over three years now.

 So build it properly by hand or license DataPredict™.
-The three years of development isn't here for nothing, where it is there to make sure the algorithms' mathematics are correct and keeping them optimized.
+The three years of development isn't there for nothing, where it is there to make sure the algorithms' mathematics are correct and keeping them optimized for real-time use cases.